sudo-burger/m0.nvim/README.md

 See the example Lazy configuration in `examples/m0.lua`.

 ## Usage

+":M0 chat" initiate conversation.
-":M0 chat" sends the contents of the current buffer.
+":M0 scan_project" include the current project as conversation context.
 ":M0 backend" to select a backend.
 ":M0 prompt" to select a prompt.